How to Manage Credit Card Debt While Unemployed

 See if you qualify for government aid

-While there aren’t programs for government help with credit card debt, you may be eligible for aid in another form, such as unemployment.
+While there aren’t specific government programs for help with credit card debt, you may be eligible for aid in another form, such as unemployment benefits.

 Each state sets its own guidelines for filing for unemployment.
-As soon as you lose your job, contact your state’s unemployment insurance program to file a claim.

-By utilizing government aid programs to help you afford living expenses like food and health care, you may be able to allocate money toward your credit card minimum monthly payments to stay current on your accounts.
+If you lose your job, contact your state’s unemployment insurance program to file a claim.
+Government aid programs can help you afford living expenses like food and health care, you may be able to allocate money toward your credit card minimum monthly payments to stay current on your accounts.

-Consider consolidating your credit card debt
+Consolidate or refinance your credit card debt

 |Balance transfer credit card||Debt consolidation loan|

-|What is it?||A new credit card to which you transfer the balance of one or more credit cards.||A lump-sum personal loan with a fixed APR and fixed monthly payments that you use to pay off your credit card balances.|
+|What is it?||A new credit card to which you can transfer the balance of one or more credit cards.||A lump-sum personal loan with a fixed APR and fixed monthly payments that you use to pay off your credit card balances.|

-|Typical APR||13.46% to 22.72%*||6% to 36%|
+|APR range||10.24% to 29.49%||6.70% to 36%|

 |After 1 day…||You may be charged a late fee.
 Check your credit card agreement to find out how much this fee will cost.
 You may also lose any promotional financing offers, like reduced APRs.|